tclssg/tclssg/README.md

 All 0/1 settings default to `0`.

-Per-page variables
+Per-page settings
 ------------------
-Per-page variables alter setting for just the page they are set on.
-They are set in the page source file (e.g., `{index.md}`), each one on a separate line that starts with `!` (an exclamation mark) and has the form of `! variableName {Value}`.
+A page variable alters a setting for just the page it is set on.
+Page variables are set in the page source file (e.g., `{index.md}`), each one on a separate line that starts with `!` (an exclamation mark) and has the form of `! variableName {Value}`.
 Those lines are normally placed at the top of the page source file but can be placed anywhere in the file.
 Example usage:

     ! variableNameOne short_value
     ! variableNameTwo {A variable value with spaces.}